Frequently Asked Questions

 - Foreign Applicant Entrance Examination (TOEFL or IELTS)

-- Transcripts: Applicants are required to upload to the application system copies of official transcripts from all undergraduate and graduate institutions attended.
+- Transcripts: Applicants are required to upload to the application copies of official transcripts from all undergraduate and graduate institutions attended where more than 15 credits of coursework have been completed or where program prerequisites have been completed (any number of credits).
 We consider these uploaded transcripts to be “unofficial” as they are submitted by the applicant.
 Transcripts from both degree and non-degree coursework provide the admissions committee a more complete picture of academic preparation for graduate study.
 Only transcripts that have been uploaded to the application by the student are required for the application review.
 Applicants who receive an offer of admission will be required at that time to submit official final transcripts (transcripts that have been submitted directly to Georgetown University by the institution) for verification prior to enrolling.
 Do not send electronic or paper copies of your official transcripts before receiving an offer of admission.

 - For more information on application procedures please visit: https://gradapply.georgetown.edu/apply

 An undergraduate degree in economics is not a requirement for admission to the Program.
-However, substantial coursework in economics is one factor that tends to strengthen an application for admission to the Program.
+However, substantial coursework in economics is one factor that tends to strengthen an application for admission.
 Also, economics is a highly quantitative discipline.
-For that reason, substantial coursework in mathematics, probability and statistics, and other quantitative subjects is another factor that can strengthen an application for admission.
-At least two courses in calculus as well as courses in intermediate microeconomics and intermediate macroeconomics are specifically required for admission to the program.
+For that reason, substantial coursework in mathematics, probability and statistics, and other quantitative subjects also can strengthen an application.
+Courses in linear algebra and mathematical statistics are highly recommended but not required.
+At least two courses in calculus, a course in intermediate microeconomics, and a course in intermediate macroeconomics are specifically required for admission to the Program.
+If these four courses do not already appear on your transcript, please indicate on the Economics Supplemental Information form your plans to complete these courses before matriculation.

 Neither the Economics Department nor the Graduate School specify minimum GRE scores for admission to the MA-APEC Program.